 If you see an error that says

-It typically points to a network connectivity issue that is preventing your device from reaching the Netflix service, or to a problem with the title itself.
-This error message is sometimes triggered after a title becomes frozen at a 25% loading screen.
+It usually means that a network connectivity issue is preventing your device from reaching Netflix, or that there's a problem with the title itself.
+This error message is sometimes triggered when a TV show or movie becomes frozen at a 25% loading screen.
 Follow the troubleshooting steps for your device below to resolve the issue.

-If you are seeing a different error message or an error code, search our Help Center for the error message or code you're experiencing (e.g. "unable to connect to Netflix" or "ui-1111").
+If you see a different error message, or if your error message is followed by an error code, search our Help Center for the error message or code you're experiencing (for example, "unable to connect to Netflix" or "ui-1111").

-Turn your Xbox on with the power button and try Netflix again.
+Turn your device on and try Netflix again.

-From the Xbox 360 Dashboard, navigate to Apps and select My Apps.
+From the Xbox 360 Dashboard, go to Apps > My Apps.

 Highlight the Netflix app.

 Choose Delete > Yes.